ColdCaseFiler/coldcasefiler.github.io/_theories/theory-4.md

 image:
   path: /assets/img/people/unknown.jpg
 description: >
-  This theory suggests John may have been the victim of a random carjacking.
+  John may have been the victim of a random carjacking.
 sitemap: true
 ---